kengho/vipnet_parser/README.md

 ## Summary

-VipnetParser may be helpful if you work with ViPNet technology and want to scan string for IDs or parse configuration files like `iplir.conf` and `nodename.doc`.
+VipnetParser may be helpful if you work with ViPNet™ technology and want to scan string for IDs or parse configuration files like `iplir.conf` and `nodename.doc`.

 ## Installing